laravel/docs/upgrade.md

 **Likelihood Of Impact: Low**

-The `storagePath` methods of the `Illuminate\Contracts\Foundation\Application` interface has been updated to accept a `$path` argument.
+The `storagePath` method of the `Illuminate\Contracts\Foundation\Application` interface has been updated to accept a `$path` argument.
 If you are implementing this interface you should update your implementation accordingly:

     public function storagePath($path = '');